vikejs/vike/README.md

 `vite-plugin-ssr` provides a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool.

 - **Do-One-Thing-Do-It-Well**.
-Takes care only of SSR and works with: other Vite plugins, any view framework (Vue, React, ...), and any server environment (Express, Fastify, Cloudflare Workers, ...).
+Only takes care of SSR, and works with: other Vite plugins, any view framework (Vue, React, ...), and any server environment (Express, Fastify, Cloudflare Workers, Firebase, ...).
 - **Render Control**.
 You control how your pages are rendered enabling you to easily and naturally integrate tools (Vuex, Redux, Apollo GraphQL, Service Workers, ...).
 - **SPA & SSR & HTML**.
 Render some pages as SPA, some with SSR, and some to HTML-only (with zero/minimal browser-side JavaScript).
 - **Pre-render / SSG / Static Websites**.
-Deploy your app to a static host (GitHub Pages, Netlify, Cloudflare Pages, ...) by pre-rendering your pages.
+Deploy your app to a static host (Netlify, GitHub Pages, Cloudflare Pages, ...) by pre-rendering your pages.
 - **Routing**.
 You can choose between Server-side Routing (for a simple architecture) and Client-side Routing (for faster/animated page transitions).
 You can also use Vue Router and React Router.
 - **HMR**.
 Browser as well as server code is automatically reloaded.
 - **Fast Cold Start**.
 [Node.js] Your pages are lazy-loaded; adding pages doesn't increase the cold start of your serverless functions.
 - **Code Splitting**.
 [Browser] Each page loads only the code it needs.
+Lighthouse score of 100%.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.
 - **Scalable**.
-Your source code can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling), and `vite-plugin-ssr`'s SSR architecture scales from small hobby projects to large-scale enterprise projects with precise SSR needs.
+Your source code can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling), and with `vite-plugin-ssr` you get an SSR architecture that scales from small hobby projects with simple needs to large-scale enterprise projects with highly custom SSR needs.
 - **No Known Bug**.
 The source code of `vite-plugin-ssr` has no known bug; any bug you may encounter will be quickly fixed.
 - **Responsive**.
 Made with :heart:; GitHub issues are welcome and answered; conversations are welcome at [Discord - `vite-plugin-ssr`](https://discord.gg/qTq92FQzKb).